JakubPedryc16/Cocktail_WebApp/README.md

 - **Add and Remove Cocktails**:
   Add new cocktail entries or remove existing ones to maintain a flexible cocktail database.

-## About
-Cocktailoo Beta serves as a foundation for exploring the potential of a cocktail-focused platform.
-It lays the groundwork for future iterations with more advanced features and community-driven enhancements.

 ---